Nuclear power in Canada: Massive refurbishments

 As of 2022, OPG are planning to shut down the 2 Pickering A units by 2024 and keep the Pickering B units operating through to 2026.
 However, OPG reviewed its operational plan and decided that Pickering B could continue operations through to 2026 and are reassesing the feasibility of refurbishing the four Pickering B units and adding another 30 years of operation to their life.
 Meanwhile, the Darlington reactors are gradually undergoing a $12.8 billion complete refurbishment currently underway on Units 1 and 3 while Unit 2 successfully completed its refurbishment in 2020.
 Bruce Power will follow the same plan for its 8 CANDU-750 units.
 This even more massive undertaking started in January 2020 and should cost $13 billion.
 The newly refurbished Darlington and Bruce reactors should then be operating until at least 2050 and through to 2064.
-To compensate for the programmed shut down of numerous reactors, the Government of Ontario decided in January 2016 to push the retirement date of the Pickering A plant to 2024 while reviewing the possibility of refurbishing Pickering B.
+To compensate for the programmed shut down of numerous reactors, the Government of Ontario decided in January 2016 to push the retirement date of the Pickering A plant to 2024 while reviewing the possibility of refurbishing Pickering B. As of December 31, 2024, the last reactor at Pickering A has been shut down.